KIHP (AM)

-KIHP (1310 AM) is a Catholic radio station licensed to Mesa, Arizona, serving the Phoenix metropolitan area.
-It is owned by Relevant Radio, Inc.
+KIHP (1310 kHz) is an AM radio station licensed to Mesa, Arizona, serving the Phoenix metropolitan area.
+It is owned by Wisconsin-based Relevant Radio, Inc. It airs a Catholic talk and teaching radio format.

+By day, KIHP is powered at 3,400 watts.
+But to protect other stations on 1310 AM from interference, at night it reduces power to 260 watts.
+It uses a non-directional antenna with a single tower.
+Programming is also heard on FM translator K275CP at 102.9 MHz in Phoenix.

 History

+KTYL

-The station signed on in 1946 as KTYL on 1490 kHz, owned by the Harkins Theater group.
+The station signed on the air in 1946.
+The original call sign was KTYL.
+It broadcast on 1490 kHz and was owned by the Harkins Theater group.
 It was the second station in Mesa, signing on 3 days after KARV (1400 AM).
 Both stations ran 250 watts full-time with non-directional antennas — the maximum power allowed for Class IV (now Class C) stations at the time.
-Two years later, KTYL bought and shut down KARV; its frequency was reactivated in Phoenix in 1950 as KONI (now KSUN).
+Two years later, KTYL bought and shut down KARV.
+Its frequency was reactivated in Phoenix in 1950 as KONI (now KSUN).

-Harkins also put Arizona's first FM station (KTYL-FM 104.7, now KZZP) on the air in 1950; this was followed by Phoenix's second TV station (KTYL-TV channel 12, now KPNX) on the air.
-As with the AM station, both stations were originally located in (and are still licensed to) Mesa.
+Harkins also put Arizona's first FM station (KTYL-FM 104.7, now KZZP) on the air in 1950.
+Three years later, Harkins put Phoenix's second TV station (KTYL-TV channel 12, now KPNX) on the air.
+As with the AM station, both stations were originally located in, and are still licensed to, Mesa.

+KBUZ and KQXE

 KTYL moved to 1310 in the early 1950s, and eventually increased its power to 5,000 watts day and 500 watts night.
-It became KBUZ, a beautiful music station, in February 1958, with the slogan 'Drive with care, and KBUZ, everywhere'.
-At that time, it moved to Thomas Mall on the east side of Phoenix.
-The format was simulcast on 104.7 FM, by now KBUZ-FM.
+In 1958, it became KBUZ, a beautiful music station.
+It used the slogan "Drive with care, and KBUZ, everywhere."
+It moved to the Thomas Shopping Mall on the east side of Phoenix.
+The format was simulcast on 104.7 KBUZ-FM (now KZZP).
+KBUZ-AM-FM played quarter hour sweeps of soft, instrumental music, including Broadway and Hollywood show tunes.